 - Steri Pen UV sterilize device.
 Used by couple of other trekkers on route, looks good, quite pricey.

-Swiss knife We always take it with on hikes, road trip and just traveling.
-Usually it’s difficult to find a sharp knife in tea houses, we always used our Swiss knife for cutting, opening cans as well as for opening packs slicing when having lunch on the way.
-Note!
+- Swiss knife Very handy, a sharp knife not always available in tea houses, Swiss knife for cutting, opening cans etc. Important!
 Don’t forget if you fly only with hand luggage no knives will be allowed.

 First Aid Kit for EBC trek

 Pack a good, basic, light first aid kit such as this one.

 - pain killers paracetemol/aspirin/ibuprofen

 - rehydrate (isotonic drink) for when you are dehydrated

 - Diamox used by many trekkers to prevent altitude sickness.
 At high altitude the air pressure is low and less oxygen available, Diamox prevents AMS by acting as a respiratory stimulant.
 Contraindications Diamox, it is a diuretic so you constantly have to urinate, not nice to go to the toilet if it is cold at night.
 Needles and pins (paraesthesia) in hands in feet.

 Altitude RX Oxyboost Complex for Mountain Sickness – natural remedy against altitude sickness, we have never used it, but it has good reviews, check here for about 500 reviews, sound like it works to me!

 - Plasters – make sure you have enough you might get blisters Tip!
 If you have spots on your feet where you usually get blisters try to prevent them by first putting some vaseline on it and then plaster.
 If you already have blister you can use Compeed – a special plaster that you can put on blisters, it reduces the pain and protects against rubbing.
 There are special blister prevention patches for shoes as well.
 We’ve never used them but the reviews are quite good.